-NSW Labor leader Luke Foley has reaffirmed his commitment to tackling runaway electricity price rises by re-regulating the market, as millions of consumers are being hit with steep power price rises of up to 20 per cent.
+NSW Labor has reaffirmed its commitment to tackling runaway electricity price rises by re-regulating the market, as millions of consumers are being hit with steep power price rises of up to 20 per cent.

 Mr Foley addressed the key initiative in his speech at today’s NSW Labor Annual Conference, as households and small businesses brace themselves for average increases of $300 and $900 a year respectively.